 His first picture book, Grandfather Gandhi (2014), was written by Bethany Hegedus and Mahatma Gandhi’s grandson, Arun Gandhi.
 For this book, Evan was awarded the 2015 New Illustrator Honor from the Ezra Jack Keats Foundation and the Marion Vannett Ridgway Honor for new illustrator.
 A companion book, Be The Change was released in 2016 and received a Green Earth Book award.

-His debut as author/illustrator, The Storyteller (2016) received starred reviews from Publishers Weekly, Kirkus Booklist, and School Library Journal.
-It was named a Best Book for Children by the Children’s Africana Book awards and received an Aesop Accolade from the American Folklore Society.
+His debut as author/illustrator, The Storyteller (2016) received four starred reviews from Publishers Weekly, Kirkus Booklist, and School Library Journal.
+It was named a Best Book for Children by the Children’s Africana Book awards, received an Aesop Accolade from the American Folklore Society, and received the Anne Izard Storytellers’ Choice Award.
 It was named a Best Book of 2016 by the Wall Street Journal, NPR, and the Center for the Study of Multicultural Children’s Literature.
-Evan follows up his debut as author/illustrator with Muddy: The story of Blues Legend Muddy Waters (Sept, 2017).
+Evan’s most recent book (2017), Muddy: The story of Blues Legend Muddy Waters, written by Michael Mahin has received starred reviews from Booklist and BCCB and is on the Best Books of 2017 Lists for the New York Public Library, Chicago Public Library, and the Center for the Study of Multicultural Children’s Literature.
+It also received a Parents’ Choice Gold Award for 2017.

 Praise for The Storyteller